cloudbees-days/cloudbees-field-workshops/labs/cloudbees-ci-casc/content/labs/bundle-composition.md

 It is important that the bundle file is named exactly `bundle.yaml` otherwise the bundle will not be useable.
 {{% /notice %}}

-3. Return to the top level of your `ops-controller` repository and click on the `jenkins.yaml` file.
+3. Return to the `bundle` folder of your `ops-controller` repository and click on the `jenkins.yaml` file.
 The name of this file must match the file name listed under `jcasc` in the `bundle.yaml` file.
 Its contents will  match the following:
 ```yaml
 jenkins:
   globalNodeProperties: